moistosaurus/realm-src/README.md

 - You will find a vanilla 7.0 client, connecting to localhost, in the root folder of the source > [../webmain.swf](https://github.com/moistosaurus/realm-src/blob/master/webmain.swf)

 The aim is for it to eventually become an exact replica of version 7.0 of Realm of the Mad God while offering a great amount of flexibility, allowing for easy modifications in order to make the source your own!
+Only difference is that the server will be quite barebones, meaning I will be removing bloated features like packages from the client.
+This should allow for it to be more customizable, but also will shorten the development time, and make the client cleaner in general.

 If you'd like to run this server on platforms other than Windows, I strongly recommend porting the source to [NET Core](https://dotnet.microsoft.com/download).
 It is made to be cross-platform, and porting it is a very straightforward process (should only require very minor changes to the source code).